rickysoo/NewsDigest/README.md

 ---

 **Note**: This system is designed for personal/educational use.
-Review security audit before production deployment.
+Review `SECURITY_STATUS.md` to understand security implementation before production deployment.